nolanlawson/css-talk-2022/markdown.md

 Now if you've got high style calculation costs, and you're really stuck trying to figure it out, unfortunately the best approach is to remove CSS rules, re-run your perf tests, and see if they made an impact.

 I've used this approach a few times.
 You can optimize it a bit by using a binary search – remove half the CSS, test, remove another half, repeat.
 It's not pretty, but sometimes this is the only way to figure this kind of thing out.
+And I wish I could say it's changed since 2014, but this is still a good technique today.

+Now, you might be clever and think "I'll just go through all my CSS selectors, run `document.querySelectorAll()`, and time it."
+But this goes through a slightly different code path in the browser, so I really wouldn't recommend it.
+It's not going to tell you the same thing as how long style calculation took.

 ---